hdg204/Rdna-nexus/README.md

 While many SNPs can be extracted using `extract_snp`, this is slow as it would need to read the bgen for each SNP.
 The most efficient way is to read the bgen for each chromosome, since these are split in the UKBB data.
 This function is built for extracting multiple SNPs from a file.

-The file should be a tab separated file, with the first two columns being chromosome and base pair position.
+The file should be a tab separated file, with the first two columns being chr and bp, Ideally, these should be named chr and bp, but they will be renamed anyway if not.
 An example of this is given in https://github.com/hdg204/Rdna-nexus/blob/main/Example_GRS, where only the first two columns are used.
+It's fine if there are more columns, as long as the first two represent chromosome and base pair.

 After installation, this function can be run using: